SBG-real-swords-headerv200

 Special Note on Canada

-In mid-late 2022 Canada Post started first restricting the length of their shipments so that Longswords and the like were no longer possible to send, and then followed this up with specific restrictions on sword shipments coming from the USA:
+In mid-late 2022 Canada Post started first restricting the length of their shipments so that Longswords and the like were no longer possible to send, and then followed this up with specific restrictions on sword shipments coming from the USA.
+Love the way they made a tick box to single out swords alongside liquids and those evil ink cartridges.

-Because of this, we were forced to halt all Canadian shipments with the exception of Darksword Armory, Project X, Forge Direct Japanese and Forge Direct Chinese..
+Because of this, we were forced to halt all Canadian shipments with the exception of Darksword Armory, Project X, Black Dragon Forge and Swordier (though shipping is higher with Swordier unfortunately).

 THIRD PARTY SHIPPING SERVICES